 - It makes it easy for travelers to see at a glance whether your availability matches their timeline.

-This kind of transparency may cut down on direct inquiries.
-However, the number that matters is the inquiries that actually convert to bookings; insisting people contact you to inquire about basic information like your availability adds unnecessary frustration and time to the process.
+Insisting people contact you to inquire about basic information like your availability adds unnecessary frustration and time to the booking process.